 - Just because it’s a “good deal.”
 Remember, its only a good deal if it’s a good whip!

 - Look at pictures of the makers work

-- Ask others where they got their whips from
+- Ask others where they bought their whips from

 - Contact the maker directly to communicate your wants and needs

 - Be patient with your maker (making a good whip takes a lot of time and a lot of work!)